soodanika/React/Namaste-React Assignments/Assignment-4/READEME.md

-# Is JSX mandatory
+# Is JSX mandatory for react

     JSX is not mandatory for react but it is easy to understand and write for the developer.

-# Is ES6 mandatory
+# Is ES6 mandatory for react

     ES6 is not mandatory for react but it provides the latest features of JS so is good to have.